saranderson13/saranderson13.github.io/_posts/2020-09-10-styling_links.markdown

 ## Fancier styling!
 Styling links can get pretty fancy, and one quick way to up the aesthetic is to include transitions.
 Such as fades and the like.
 The third example in the JS Fiddle demonstrates a fading link, where there is a smooth transition from the basic state, to the hovered state.

-By setting a `transform` attribute in the `a`, `a:link`, and `a:visited`, it is possoble to enable any attribute that differs in the `a:hover` to gently transition.
+By setting a `transform` attribute in the `a`, `a:link`, and `a:visited`, it is possible to enable any attribute that differs in the `a:hover` to gently transition.
 In this example, the color will fade to pink quickly, and the font size will grow slowly.

 ```
 .fancy {